 The Latvian Parliament has adopted the National Data Protection Law in 2000; and the Law On Preservation and Use of the documents of the former KGB and establishing facts of collaboration with the KGB (1994).
 Information about archival policies can be found on the NAL website.
 Data usage policies are subjected to the Law of Archives (2010) and the ES/ EU data protection directive EC 95/46.
 An application or recommendation letter is required.

 Access is regulated by regulations of the NAL SAL.
-Access is difficult for visitors with physical disabilities.
+Access is difficult for visitors with reduced mobility.

-Services of NAL State Archives of Latvia: creating copies of documents (including digitization copies).
+Staff of NAL State Archives of Latvia can copy documents (including digital copies) for researchers.
 The NAL Department of Preventive Preservation addresses questions concerning specific reproductions, as well as microfilming of archival documents, restoration of documents, document binding, and complex analysis of paper and carton.
 NAL Latvia State Archive of Audiovisual Documents addresses question concerning specific reproductions of video, audio, and other visual documents.